Actindo-AG/Documentation/README.md

 - *git merge [branch_name]*
   Use this command to include all changes from the branch you are indicating in the command into the branch you are currently working on.
 Replace the *[branch_name]* with the name of the branch from which you want to include the changes.
 For instance, to include the changes of the main branch into a feature branch, you have to switch to the feature branch and use the command *git merge main*.

 - *git fetch*
-  Use this command to get commits, files, and chagnes from the remote repo into your local repo and see, what other team members has been working on.
+  Use this command to get all commits and files from the remote repo into your local repo and see what other team members has been working on.

 - *clear*
   Use this command to clear the terminal.

 - *cd*
   Use this command to change the directory.

 ## SSH Key for GitHub